usc-dpswh/it3103-microservices/README.md

 ![alt text](public/suitecrm/image-15.png)

+> [!NOTE]
-> **DISCLAIMER:** I am using Bruno, a Git-integrated, fully offline, and open-source API client, so the User Interface (UI) might look a bit different for you.
+> I am using Bruno, a Git-integrated, fully offline, and open-source API client, so the User Interface (UI) might look a bit different for you.
 However, the flow should more or less be the same if you're using something like Postman.
 For more information about Bruno, click [here](https://www.usebruno.com/).

 1. Configure to use OAuth 2.0
 2. Select Grant Type `Client Credentials`